blu-pi/econ-sim/Diary.md

 Added circle graph type.
 Restructured Graph generation as original code wasn't flexible enough.
 Debugged infinite loop caused by __eq__ comparisons with buyers and sellers.
 Comparing buyer equality required comparing who they buy from.
 This starts comparing sellers which requires comparing who they sell to.
 I have no idea how this didn't casue an infinite loop earlier.
 Fixed removing overriden __eq__ methods as they are just not needed.
 They were written very early in development when I thought they were needed.
 Might use tkinter .ttk for better looking UI, seems simple enough.

+Ended up using ttk, it reeally was simple and looks much, much better.
+Refactored parts of Graph class making Circle implementation much cleaner (Was previously pretty bad).
+Added descriptions for existing parameters.
+Planning on rewriting Graph class to better utilise oop but I'm not sure if I will.
+Feels like it might be a waste of time.
+Abandoned Graph reqrite for now.
+Added Tree Graph to available graph types.
+Completed testing for it.
+Planning to add more variations of trees in future.